-- Ticket price: The entrance fee is around 15€ for adults.
+- Admission fee: The entrance fee is around 15€ for adults.

 - Duration of the visit: To see the main works you must set aside at least two hours of itinerary.

-For its part, Le Place de la Concorde, stars one of the most important historical milestones for France and the world: the abolition of the monarchy during the French Revolution.
+Le Place de la Concorde, on the other hand, is the site of one of the most important historical milestones for France and the world: the abolition of the monarchy during the French Revolution.
 In this place were executed the French nobles of the time and of course King Louis XVI and later Queen Marie Antoinette.

 - Hours: From 7.30 am to 7.30 pm.